After the terrorist attacks of 9/11, a lot changed in regards to online privacy in the U.S.

 These revelations triggered major criticism from the general public and lit a fire of critical observations, which prompted discussions in Congress.

-Ultimately, the Snowden papers contributed to the debate over NSA spying, which eventually led to President Barack Obama signing the USA Freedom Act on the June 2, 2015.
+Ultimately, the Snowden papers contributed to the debate over NSA spying, which eventually led to President Barack Obama signing the USA Freedom Act on June 2, 2015.

 What Is the USA Freedom Act?